Azure/Industrial-IoT/docs/modules/publisher-event-configuration.md

 ]
 ```

-The PendingAlarms section consists of the following properties:
+The `ConditionHandling` section consists of the following properties:

-* IsEnabled - defines if pending alarms view is enabled or not.
-If disabled it will work as normal events.
+* `UpdateInterval` - the interval, in seconds, which a message is sent if anything has been updated during this interval.
-* UpdateInterval - the interval, in seconds, which a message is sent if anything has been updated during this interval.
+* `SnapshotInterval` - the interval, in seconds, that triggers a message to be sent regardless of if there has been an update or not.

-* SnapshotInterval - the interval, in seconds, that triggers a message to be sent regardless of if there has been an update or not.
+One or both of these must be set for condition handling to be in effect.
+You can use the condition handling configuration regardless if you are using advanced or simple event filters.
+If you specify `ConditionHandling` option without an `EventFilter` property it is ignored, as condition handling has no effect for data change subscriptions.

-You can use the pending alarm configuration regardless if you are using advanced or simple event filters.
+Conditions are sent as `ua-condition` data set messages.
+This is a message type not part of the official standard but allows seperating condition snapshots from regular `ua-event` data set messages.